Short Answer: It Depends on the Visa Type

 | Sticker Visa (Embassy) | Yes (almost all) | Yes — standard practice | 2-6 weeks before travel |

-| Visa-Free / Visa Exempt | No for visa, but airline may require onward ticket | N/A | No application needed |
+| Visa-Free / Visa Exempt | No for visa, but airline may require onward ticket | For airline check: yes | No application needed |

-1. Visa on Arrival (VoA) — Usually No Flight Reservation Needed
+1. Visa on Arrival (VoA) — Usually No Flight Reservation Needed for Visa

 2. E-Visa (Electronic Visa) — Most Require a Flight Reservation

 E-visas are obtained online before travel.
 You fill out a form, upload documents (including passport scan, photo, and often flight itinerary), and pay a fee.
 The majority of e-visa systems require you to provide a flight reservation as proof of travel intent.
-Good news: almost all e-visa countries accept dummy tickets (unpaid reservations) because they understand you haven't purchased real tickets yet.
+Good news: almost all e-visa countries accept verifiable dummy tickets (unpaid reservations) because they understand you haven't purchased real tickets yet.

 3. Sticker Visa (Traditional Embassy Visa) — Always Requires Flight Reservation